Office of Thrift Supervision (OTS)

 The OTS pays its budget by collecting fees from the banks it regulates.
 In fact, it competed with several other federal agencies that regulated banks, and it was this competition that apparently caused OTS to lower its reserve requirements for risky loans so that it could attract larger banks.
 For example, Washington Mutual and Countrywide Financial paid fees that equaled 18% of the OTC's budget.
 Countrywide Financial switched to OTS regulation in 2006 because of its relaxed standards, especially as to its reserve requirements to cover its loans.
 Consequently, reserve requirements for thrifts declined to 1/3 of their average in 2002; several years later, borrowers started defaulting in large numbers.

-During the credit crisis of 2008, IndyMac Bancorp, Washington Mutual, and Downey Savings and Loan Association—all supervised by OTC—were seized by the federal government; others were taken over by healthier institutions.
+During the Great Recession of2008, IndyMac Bancorp, Washington Mutual, and Downey Savings and Loan Association — all supervised by OTC — were seized by the federal government; others were taken over by healthier institutions.